- The Mind Control Games and the Old Memories That Revealed My Empathic Abilities | Part 1

 I worked through a good number of things quickly.
 Coming full circle, and forgiving myself and others along the way.
 Particularly if they are still a part of my life, or I could make a quick phone call to say, “Hey I’m sorry for this, I’ve really spent a lot of time thinking about it over the years.
 So please know now, that I learned a lot from everything that happened, and I have no regrets.
 I appreciate you and our friendship.
 Thanks for being part of me.”

 The Heart Likes to Think & Talk Too

-The magic is when you start to notice how much better you feel physical.
+The magic is when you start to notice how much better you feel physically.
 And how much clearer you think about yourself, other people, and your memories.
 Even the bad ones, once you forgive, accept and learn from them.
 It’s a whole new world to explore because there are not Negatively Charged Trapped Emotions lingering just below the surface.

 So when you think about this memory or person again, you don’t get this overwhelming surge of emotions.
 You can just think about them with much more ease and control.
 Easily pulling the lessons and moments that you want to identify with at any time.

 For me right now, this is extremely powerful because I am on a mission to purge my life of everything that doesn’t suit me moving forward.
 And to do that, I am carefully touching each item I own, each person in my life, each memory in my mind and choosing to keep only that which brings me joy.
 I’ll talk a lot more about this but for now.
 Let’s just say I have a very good idea of exactly what and who brings me the most joy.
 My mind is free to explore, expand, and create.

 Read Post: My Quest For Joy In Everyday Life